 Released 27 March 2025.
 Pooled SHS+SHeS+SCJS, n≈19,700, council-area level.
 32/32 Scottish councils.
 Used for smoking only.

-Four indicators extracted via Camoufox-driven Shiny sessions, 32/32 councils each: obesity (BMI ≥ 30, self-reported, 16+, 2019-2023 5-yr pool, Scotland 30%), higher-risk drinking (Hazardous/Harmful drinker, >14u/wk — same threshold as Fingertips 92778, 2019-2023, Scotland 22%), physical activity (meets CMO 150 min/wk MVPA — same threshold as Fingertips 93014, 2019-2023, Scotland 65%), and 5-a-day fruit-and-veg (5+ portions, 2016-2019 4-yr pool, Scotland 22%).
-Integer-rounded as displayed; 95% CI bounds preserved in raw scrapes.
-5-a-day uses the older period because SHeS interview mode changed during COVID and later 5-yr windows aren't published for this indicator.
+Four indicators from the dashboard's Data-tab rank CSV (downloaded 2026-07-04), 32/32 councils each: overweight incl. obesity (BMI ≥ 25, self-reported, 16+, 2021-2024 4-yr pool — switched from the earlier BMI ≥ 30 "obesity" series so the column now matches England's Fingertips 93088 and Wales's NSW definition), higher-risk drinking (Hazardous/Harmful drinker, >14u/wk — same threshold as Fingertips 92778, 2021-2024), physical activity (meets CMO 150 min/wk MVPA — same threshold as Fingertips 93014, 2021-2024), and 5-a-day fruit-and-veg (5+ portions, 2016-2019 pool — still the newest window published for this indicator).
+Integer-rounded as published; 95% CI bounds preserved in the raw download.

 Adult lifestyle prevalence is published only at HSC Trust level (5 trusts), never at LGD2014 council level (11 districts) — per-LGD samples are too small for stable estimates.
 The five lifestyle fields stay null on the 11 NI LGD records; the frontend surfaces the parent Trust's value as a labelled UI adjacency block, never copied into the LGD record itself.
 Same editorial principle as the English district → county adjacency (§ 04).